magic/magic.github.io/src/pages/index.md

 less than 15kb of html + css + javascript boilerplate means @magic is minimal, and the module based approach means that it is also easily extendable and customizable.

+to see how to initiate the magic, simply visit the [getting started](/getting-started/) page.

 <GitBadges>@magic/core</GitBadges>

 ## philosophy